-McCoist's comments were made after his team had been presented with the Scottish League One trophy following their 3-0 win over Stranraer.
+McCoist's comments were made after his team had been presented with the Scottish League One trophy following

 On a day when fans marked the death of former player Sandy Jardine with a minute's silence, the manager addressed the Ibrox support from the pitch, describing their backing as "unbelievable".